kevhen/CryptoCrawler/PITCHME.md

 @title[Docker]

 #### Docker
+- Virtualized Containers for each Microservice
-- to do (Container, Dockerfile,..)
+-

 +++
 @title[Microservices]